Shaping Our Mobility Future!

 What's next?

-PAG is preparing a public engagement survey to understand regional transportation priorities.
-PAG will use this data as part of its modeling exercises along with other information collected by transportation stakeholders and our members to draft the new 30-year plan for public comment.
+PAG continues to work with our jurisdictional partners to identify funding needs and is preparing robust public engagement efforts to understand regional transportation priorities.
+PAG will use public outreach feedback and data as part of its modeling exercises along with other information collected by transportation stakeholders and our members to draft the new 30-year plan for public comment.

 Pima Association of Governments is a metropolitan planning organization, designated by the state in 1973 to comply with federal transportation planning requirements.
 PAG also is the designated planning agency for air quality, water quality management and solid waste, and administers a travel reduction program.
 In 2004, PAG also led the establishment of the Regional Transportation Authority, a regional taxing district within Pima County.
 The RTA’s 20-year regional transportation plan and a half-cent sales tax were approved by voters in 2006.
 The plan and tax are identified as part of PAG’s Regional Mobility and Accessibility Plan.